murthybalaji0725/Udacity-robotics-ROS-project5-Home-Service-Bot/README.md

 2. SLAM using Gmapping package with uses a Grid Based FastSLAM
 3. Navigation using Dijkstra's algorithm

+## Running the project
+Assuming ROS Kinetic has already been installed
+1. Create a workspace directory 'catkin_ws/src'
 ## ROS Packages used
 ###### GMapping
 The package provides laser-based SLAM.
 Using slam_gmapping, you can create a 2-D occupancy grid map.
 This is